 Figure 1.1 shows a smoothed "heat-map" of the number of Observing Blocks (Sec.
-2.6) visits over four semesters in 2015 and 2016.
+2.6) visits over Semester 2020-1.
 The distribution is very non-uniform.
 Areas with a very high number of proposed visits include the Magellanic Clouds, the Galactic Bulge, some Deep Fields and Equatorial fields.
 It is thus not possible to execute all of the blocks even if they had the highest priorities.
 Note however that track times (see Sec.
 2.5) are much longer at deep southern declinations, while visibilities are longer at the equator, increasing the likelihood that such targets get observed over those in oversubscribed areas.

-Figure 1.1: Smoothed target distribution over four semesters for semester 2019-2.
+Figure 1.1: Smoothed target distribution for the 2020-1 semester.